 Our programmes cover music from the last five decades, special features, local news, competitions, news magazines & some great chat.

-Our aim is to provide a quality & professional personalised service to the Queen Elizabeth University Hospital.
+Our aim is to provide a quality & professional personalised service to hospitals in Glasgow & Paisley.

-We regularly survey our listeners to profile our audience and we build our programmes around that profile.
-Requests are analysed to provide lists of our patients' favourites.
+We survey our listeners to profile our audience and we build our programmes around that profile and requested records..

 National Hospital Radio Awards

-At the UK National Hospital Radio Awards, we have picked up both Gold & Silver Awards in the specialist programme category in separate years.
+At the UK National Hospital Radio Awards, we have won both Gold & Silver Awards in the specialist programme category in separate years.

 An Experienced Team

-A large number of our very experienced team have also received long service awards from the Hospital Broadcasting Association.
+Our experienced team have long service awards from the Hospital Broadcasting Association.

 NHS Diamond Award

-One of our long term presenters, Graham Turnbull, was shortlisted for the Diamond Awards on the 60th Anniversary of the NHS and gained a Certificate of Recognition in the "Behind the Scenes" category.
+Graham Turnbull, a founding member, was shortlisted for the Diamond Awards on the 60th Anniversary of the NHS and gained a Certificate of Recognition in the "Behind the Scenes" category.